ZhengRui/caffe-android-lib/README.md

     * Can load multiple models, use conventional pointers rather than a static member to locate each model.
     * support batch forwarding for feature extraction, and only forward to the layers of interests.
 Both batch processing and not forwarding to fully connected layers save computations and time.

++ TODO: demo android apps will be added soon.